 Early career scientists have developed a wealth of both generic and specialist skills opening a large number of possible career paths both within and beyond academic research.
 One of the problems that most PhD students, postdocs and other early career scientists find however is a significant lack of careers advice about the breadth of opportunities open to them both within academia and in commercial industry.

-The following comments are drawn from previous events:
+A few comments from previous events:

 “It’s very important to find something you’re actually, really excited to do.”